Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + A draw is also declared if all pieces have been used on the board but still no win
 --------------------------
 #### Interface details:
-+ Username is length restricted and use RegEx to validate for and only allow **a-zA-Z0-9 + swedish characters** but <u>NO</u> whitespace characters
++ Username is length restricted and use RegEx to validate for and only allow **a-zA-Z0-9 + swedish characters** but **NO whitespace** characters
-+ Roomname is also length restricted and also use RegEx to validate for same as username BUT <u>Allows whitespace</u> in the name
++ Roomname is also length restricted and also use RegEx to validate for same as username BUT **Allows whitespace** in the name
 + Interface shows _"status messages"_ for user when username is not complying with limitations set (same for roomname)
 + Rooms have a **Leave room button** for convenience and user friendliness
 + Readycheck has a HTML5 progressbar it progressively fills up every second where **100% = amount of seconds** readycheck lasts